kofu145/Easel-Pong-Tutorial/2 - Creating Game Objects.md

 In your project, create a folder/directory named "Content", and add the following ball.png and paddle.png images there.

 ![](images/ball.png) ![](images/paddle.png)

+> Make sure you also add a reference to where they end up in the output directory!

 Next, we'll go ahead and instantiate a couple ``Texture`` objects to represent them in code.